-In part one of a two-part interview, Maren Mjelde explains what it means to Chelsea FC Women to be crowned winners of the 2019/20 Barclays FA Women’s Super League and speaks about her excitement at qualifying for next season’s Champions League.
+In part one of a two-part interview, Maren Mjelde has explained what it means to Chelsea FC Women to be crowned winners of the 2019/20 Barclays FA Women’s Super League and has spoken about her excitement in qualifying for next season’s Champions League.

 The Blues were recently awarded the Women’s Super League title – based on a points-per-game system – following the termination of the competition due to the coronavirus outbreak.

 Before English top-flight football was suspended, Mjelde and her team-mates were in a favourable position to clinch the trophy for a third time in our history.
 We were undefeated and in second place in the table, one point behind Manchester City but with one less game played.

 The Norway international who played a part in 14 out of 15 league games this term believes the Blues are worthy winners and explained exactly why.

 ‘It feels good to win [the WSL] again, but under weird circumstances this time,’ she admitted.
 ‘I’m happy, but I wouldn’t say I’m celebrating it like I would if we’d won on the pitch.

 ‘It had to be done, they had to make a decision and I feel the result is fair.
 I think we have been the best team in the league and you can see that in the fact we haven’t lost a game this year and we’ve taken 10 out of 12 points against our top rivals.’

 Mjelde was unable to celebrate the title with her team due to current circumstances, so the 30-year-old opted for a more low-key get-together with her closest family members.